nrepl/nrepl/README.md

 * [Leiningen](https://github.com/technomancy/leiningen) (starting with v2)
 * [Counterclockwise](http://code.google.com/p/counterclockwise/) (Clojure plugin
   for Eclipse)
+* [nrepl.el](https://github.com/kingtim/nrepl.el) (nREPL mode for Emacs)
 * [Reply](https://github.com/trptcolin/reply/)
 * [Jark](http://icylisper.in/jark/)

+If your preferred Clojure development environment supports nREPL, you're done.
+Use it or connect to an existing nREPL endpoint, and you're done.

+#### Talking to an nREPL endpoint programmatically

 If you want to connect to an nREPL server using the default transport, something like this will work: